-India is not only rich in diversity and culture, but it is also rich in its history.
-There was a time when India was known as the Golden Bird.
-Throughout its history, despite the British dominating it for a very long time, the wealth and majesty of the nation attracted enemies from all over the world.
-The nation ultimately won independence from colonial domination in 1947 after a protracted fight.
-Numerous independence day freedom fighters shed a lot of blood and effort to protect the country's glory, and some gave their lives to win the country's independence.
-India Gate in Delhi was built as a homage to the millions of heroic freedom fighters who gave their lives so that we could live in freedom.
+India is not only rich in diversity and culture, but also rich in its history.
+Back in the days, India was known as the Golden Bird due to its abundance of resources.
+Throughout its history, despite British dominance, India's wealth and majesty attracted enemies from all over the world.
+India ultimately declared independence from colonial dominance in 1947 after a protracted fight.
+Numerous independence day freedom fighters shed a lot of blood and effort to protect the country's glory, and some gave their lives to attain independence.
+India Gate in Delhi was built as an homage to the millions of heroic freedom fighters who gave their lives for the freedom we enjoy today.

 We have compiled a list of the top 10 Indian independence freedom fighters out of admiration for their dedication and hard work; without them, Independent India could not exist.

 Also known as the Iron Man of India and Bismarck of India, Sardar Vallabh Bhai Patel was known for being very brave and epic from a very young age.
 Initially a lawyer, Sardar Patel left the legal profession to fight for India's independence from British control.
 Following India's independence, he was appointed as the country's Deputy Prime Minister and worked tirelessly to bring princely states into the Union of India.
 He also received the honorary Bharat Ratna Award for his hard work and dedication.

 Popularly known as Chacha Nehru, he adored kids very much and his birthday is celebrated as Children’s Day.
 Nehru, who started out as a lawyer, rose to fame as an Indian independence fighter and politician.
 Mahatma Gandhi's attempts to free India from the British had a big impact on his fervour for the country's independence.
 He participated in the war for freedom, rose to the position of President of the Indian National Congress, and finally was appointed the country's first Prime Minister upon independence.